Improved Algorithms for Parity and Streett objectives: Introduction

-{\em Significance in verification.} Two-player games on graphs are useful in many problems in computer science, specially in verification and synthesis of systems such as the synthesis of systems from specifications and synthesis of reactive systems~\cite{Church62,PnueliRosner89,RamadgeWonham87}, verification of open systems~\cite{AHK02}, checking interface compatibility~\cite{InterfaceAutomata}, well-formedness of specifications~\cite{Dill89book}, and many others.
+\emph{Significance in verification.} Two-player games on graphs are useful in many problems in computer science, specially in the verification and synthesis of systems such as the synthesis of reactive systems~\cite{Church62,PnueliR89,RamadgeW87}, the verification of open systems~\cite{AlurHK02}, and checking interface compatibility~\cite{InterfaceAutomata} and the well-formedness of specifications~\cite{Dill89book}, and many others.
 General and one-pair Streett objectives are central in verification as most commonly used specifications can be expressed as Streett automata~\cite{Safra88,Thomas97}.
+Parity objectives are also canonical to express properties in verification, since every Streett automaton can be converted to a parity automaton~\cite{Safra92}.
+Moreover, parity objectives are particularly important as solving parity games is equivalent to $\mu$-calculus model checking~\cite{EmersonJ91}.
+Dense game graphs can emerge from a synchronous product of several components (where each component makes transitions at each step)~\cite{KuijperP09,ChatterjeeGIP16}.

-\emph{Game graphs with one-pair Streett objectives} arise in many applications in verification.
-We sketch two of them.
+\emph{Game graphs with parity-3 objectives} arise in many applications in verification.
+We sketch a few of them.
 (A)~Timed automaton games are a model for real-time systems.
-The analysis of such games with reachability objectives and safety objectives (which are the dual of reachability objectives) reduces to game graphs with one-pair Streett objectives~\cite{dAFHMS03,dAF07,CHP11,CP13}.
-(B)~The synthesis of Generalized Reactivity(1) (aka GR(1)) specifications exactly require the solution of game graphs with one-pair Streett objectives; GR(1) specifications are standard for hardware synthesis~\cite{PPS06} and even used in synthesis of industrial protocols~\cite{GCH13,BJPPS12}\footnote{A GR(1) specification expresses that if a conjunction of B\"uchi objectives holds, then another conjunction of B\"uchi objectives must also hold, and since conjunction of B\"uchi objectives can be reduced in linear time to a single B\"uchi objective, a GR(1) specification reduces to implication between two B\"uchi objectives, which is an one-pair Streett objective.}.
+The analysis of such games with reachability and safety objectives (which are the dual of reachability objectives) reduces to game graphs with parity-3 objectives~\cite{deAlfaroFHMS03,deAlfaroF07,ChatterjeeHP11,ChatterjeeP13}.
+(B)~The synthesis of Generalized Reactivity(1) (aka GR(1)) specifications exactly require the solution of game graphs with parity-3 objectives~\cite{BloemCGHJ10}; GR(1) specifications are standard for hardware synthesis~\cite{PitermanPS06} and even used in the synthesis of industrial protocols~\cite{GodhalCH13,BloemJPPS12}\footnote{A GR(1) specification expresses that if a conjunction of Büchi objectives holds, then another conjunction of Büchi objectives must also hold, and since conjunction of Büchi objectives can be reduced in linear time to a single Büchi objective, a GR(1) specification reduces to implication between two Büchi objectives, which is an parity-3 objective.}.
+(C)~Finally, the problem of fair simulation~\cite{HenzingerKR02} between two systems also reduces to game graphs with parity-3 objectives~\cite{EtessamiWS05,ChatterjeeCK12}.